COVID-19 / Coronavirus updates

 Electronic resources like e-books, e-audiobooks, digital magazines and the streaming of international films are available 24 hours a day, seven days a week.
 Click here to enjoy these resources.

 Q. I am having difficulty accessing these Apps, can someone help me?

-A. Our library staff members remain on call between 9am and 5pm, Monday to Friday, at email@example.com or on 9191 3477.
+A. Our library staff members remain on call during normal work hours and can be contacted at firstname.lastname@example.org or on 9191 3477.

 Q. Are the Shire of Broome’s major projects still progressing?

-A. Yes, at this stage, the Shire of Broome’s major projects are progressing.
+A. Yes, the Shire of Broome’s major projects are progressing as planned.

 Q. Are the Courthouse and Town Beach night markets still running?

-A. The Broome Markets group have confirmed that all markets have been cancelled, but are set to restart on June 20.
+A. The Broome Markets group previously confirmed that all markets had been cancelled, but were set to restart on June 20.
 For more information, click here.

 Q. Are the Kimberley's National Parks open?